Dads at the WPA Conference

 Check the schedule closely for the Family Activity workshops that my son and I especially enjoy, while mom goes to the “quieter” (more important?) sessions.
-There’s just no way my energetic 8 year old will ever sit still for an hour, so we are on the move all day, making things, tearing them apart, competing for speed and/or distance with what we’ve made.
+There’s just no way my energetic 8 year old will ever sit still for an hour, so we are on the move all day, making things.
 As the years have passed, we find ourselves looking more forward to it and find this conference an excuse for a great day to do things we don’t normally get to do at home and have some undistracted “guy” time.
 I’ve also heard that there’s plenty for dads and daughters to do, too, although I don’t have personal experience in that area.
 Or if your kids don’t need you during workshop times, check out some of the exciting workshops for parents, including some especially for dads.
 Perhaps you’re wondering about college; there are excellent workshops on that and other topics.

 Perhaps you’re not as involved in the daily homeschooling activities as your spouse, but this event is guaranteed to get you involved, give you some new ideas, and kindle your confidence in your homeschooling endeavors.
 Everywhere you look, there’s something to see or do, and the day goes quickly.

 If this will be your first WPA conference, there are a few basics you should know: